 Apex Legends is one of the most popular battle royale games out there, and Respawn Entertainment has done a pretty fine job of keeping the player base engaged even several months after launch.
-The game still has millions of active players and Respawn Entertainment has been frequently adding content to the game.
+The game still has millions of active players, and Respawn Entertainment has frequently been adding content to the game.

 - Display Mode – Full Screen

 - Aspect Ratio – 16:9 (according to your display)

 - Resolution – 1080p (according to your display)

 - Field of View – This should be kept at max to ensure that you have a maximum view of the battlefield while playing the game.
 Keeping it low might make you lose out on important information.

 - V-Sync – Disabled.
 This caps the FPS which can seriously hinder your performance.

 - Adaptive Resolution FPS Target – 0.
 This can cause your resolution to change which can make the game look pixelated and can be very distracting.